Im-in123/CantonSuite-Turnkey-Tokenized-Asset-Infrastructure/README.md

 ---

 ## 📝 Project Description
-**CantonSuite+** is a modular, permissioned trading and compliance platform built on the Canton Network, designed for boutique institutions.
+**CantonSuite+** is a modular, permissioned trading and compliance platform built on the Canton Network with integrated DeFi layer for lending and borrowing, yield distribution and fractionalized trading, and privacy preserving live audit for regulators, designed for boutique institutions.
 It enables issuers to tokenize Real-World Assets (RWA), buyers to trade with built-in KYC, and regulators to audit securely via privacy-preserving dashboards.

-By unifying issuer, buyer, compliance, and regulator workflows with an integrated DeFi layer for lending and borrowing, yield distribution and fractionalized trading, and privacy preserving live audit for regulators.
+By unifying issuer, buyer, compliance, and regulator workflows.
 CantonSuite+ transforms tokenized finance from complex backend infrastructure into a practical, accessible, and fully compliant ecosystem.

 ---